The cross-section measurement for the $^3{\textrm H}(e,e'K^+)nn\Lambda$ reaction: Experiment

 where $\alpha$ is the fine structure constant, $E_\gamma~(= \omega + q^2/2m_p)$ is the effective photon energy, and $Q^2~(=-q^2)$ is the square of the four momentum transfer, with the negative sign.
 The transverse polarization $\epsilon$ and the longitudinal polarization $\epsilon_L$ are defined as follows,

-The HRSs were at the scattering angles of $\theta_{ee'} = \theta_{eK} = 13.2^{\circ}$ and had central momenta of $2.218$~GeV/{\it{c}} and $1.823$~GeV/{\it{c}} for $e'$ and $K$, respectively for the physics runs (physics mode: $\rm{M_{phys.}}$).
+The HRSs were at the scattering angles of $\theta_{ee'} = \theta_{eK} = 13.2^{\circ}$ in the laboratoly frame and had central momenta of $2.218$~GeV/{\it{c}} and $1.823$~GeV/{\it{c}} for $e'$ and $K$, respectively for the physics runs (physics mode: $\rm{M_{phys.}}$).
+The mode $\rm{M_{phys.}}$ had a sufficient acceptance to cover the region where the $nn\Lambda$ state may exist.
 A proton (hydrogen) target was also used in the mode $\rm{M_{phys.}}$ to measure the $p(e,e'K^+)\Lambda$ reaction that was used for the energy calibration, as shown in Sec.~\ref{sec:Missing-mass reconstruction}.
 For the purpose of calibration, data with a different momentum setting for the $e'$ (calibration mode: M$_{\rm{calib.}}$) was used.
 In the mode M$_{\rm{calib.}}$, the $e'$ central momentum was decreased to $2.100~\rm{GeV/\it{c}}$, which allowed simultaneous measurements of $\Lambda$ and $\Sigma^0$ from the proton target, whereas the $nn\Lambda$ production became almost out of the acceptance (Fig.~\ref{fig:kine2D}).
 It may be noted that we did not decrease the $K^+$ momentum to avoid the low survival probability of the $K^+$.
 The kinematical parameters are summarized in Tab.~\ref{tab:kinematics}.